Income tax in the United States: Personal deductions

 Prior to 2018, individuals were allowed a special deduction called a personal exemption.
 This was not allowed after 2017 but will be allowed again in 2026.
 This was a fixed amount allowed each taxpayer, plus an additional fixed amount for each child or other dependents the taxpayer supports.
 The amount of this deduction was $4,000 for 2015.
 The amount is indexed annually for inflation.
 The amount of exemption was phased out at higher incomes through 2009 and after 2012 (no phase out in 2010–2012).

 Citizens and individuals with U.S. tax residence may deduct a flat amount as a standard deduction.
 This was $12,550 for single individuals and $25,100 for married individuals filing a joint return for 2021.
 Alternatively, individuals may claim itemized deductions for actual amounts incurred for specific categories of nonbusiness expenses.
 Expenses incurred to produce tax exempt income and several other items are not deductible.
 Home owners may deduct the amount of interest and property taxes paid on their principal and second homes.
 Local and state income taxes are deductible through the SALT deduction although this deduction is currently limited to $10,000.
 Contributions to charitable organizations are deductible by individuals and corporations, but the deduction is limited to 50% and 10% of gross income, respectively.
-Medical expenses in excess of 10% of adjusted gross income are deductible, as are uninsured casualty losses.
+Medical expenses in excess of 10% of adjusted gross income are deductible, as are uninsured casualty losses due to a federally declared disaster.
 Other income producing expenses in excess of 2% of adjusted gross income are also deductible.
 Before 2010, the allowance of itemized deductions was phased out at higher incomes.
 The phase out expired for 2010.